5 Google Docs CV templates you can use for free

 The Serif template lets you show both your skills and work experience on the first page of your CV.
 Doing so is a good idea if you’re a recent graduate or are changing careers and don’t have work experience that’s 100% relevant to the job you want.

-Serif is the most difficult of Google’s CV templates to customise — but you can follow these steps to add a second page if you want to use the original template:
+This template is the most difficult of Google’s CV templates to customise — but you can follow these steps to add a second page if you want to use the original template.

 - copy everything from the experience and skills down